YarnSpinnerTool/Docs-1.0/docs/unity/working-with-commands.md

 // will print "Jumping!" in the console
 ```

 You can also use methods that take parameters.
-All parameters must be `string`s, and when you call the command, you must provide the same number of parameters as the method expects.

 For example, consider this method:

 ```csharp